Raful-RJ/gaugi/README.md

-# The Gaugi (2.0)
+# Gaugi

-This pakcage is used as core and provide some tools like messenger (Logger), macros, types, base tools, storegate services and other utilities.
-Used in prometheus framework.
+This package provide most part of the commom services used in many projects in the LPS High Energy physics  projects.

 ## Features:

+- Event loop using the ROOT services;
 - Algorithm service;
-- Storegate service;
+- Histograms and TTree storage services;
-- Event context desing;
+- Event context design;
-- File reader (load and save);
+- File system (Save and Load);
-- Class streamable into dict;
+- Class streamable service;
 - Logger;
-- Event loop;
+- Tool Services.
-- ToolSvc and ToolMgr.

 ## Extensions: